JaxxyIV/nottpr/README.md

 ### Presets

 You can save created presets directly to your local install of nottpr by using `Presets.save`.
-You can load globally saved presets by using `Presets.load`.
+You can load saved presets by using `Presets.load`.
 Some default presets are included for the most commonly played modes like adkeys, casualboots, and crosskeys.

 ```js
 import { Presets, SeedBuilder, WorldState, ItemPool } from "nottpr";